 Connected to Take A Walk is also a B&B. We stayed here for s night and had a wonderful experience.
 The whole area is so spacious.
 Read more about our overnight experience here on this link: Take A Walk House and Coffee | Perfect Escape Day from Chiang Mai

 We just recently went here for the first time.
 It is a resort, but also with educational play space facilities and at least now during the Covid – era you can have your kids access the two swimming pools and play the different games and toys they have(the playground itself is not very big) for (today’s date 60) baht.

 The food was indeed a pleasant surprise.
 I enjoyed the quesadillas.
-The Mexican fare was great.
+The Mexican fare was excellent.
 The desserts were also impressive, like the pavlova with tropical fruits.
-No one dared to try the Nutella pizza with strawberries though.
+No one dared to try the Nutella pizza with strawberries, though.
 Bonus point for good coffee as well.

-A great source of information when it comes to what to do with kids in Chiang Mai is the Chiang Mai Family Guide.
+A great source of information about what to do with kids in Chiang Mai is the Chiang Mai Family Guide.

 It is written by a Canadian ex-pat that worked as a teacher in Chiang Mai for six years.
 And still lives here with her family.
 See the link below: